rhezab/smile/docs/starting.md

 Information about configuration is [here](/configuration) but if you are in the gureckislab you will want to simply decrypt the files provided in the repository.

-To do this simply type
+To do this simply type:

 ```
 git secret reveal
 ```

+this shoudl create several .env.* files in your `env/` directory.

 ::: danger
 This will only work if you have first sent Todd your gpg key and waited for him to push a change to the Smile repo.